yuxi229/PseudoPipe/README.md

 For more information visit http://www.pseudogene.org/pseudopipe/

-To view instructions on installation and usage without conda please view ...
+For instructions on installation and usage **without conda** please view ...

 ---